DataObjects-NET/dataobjects-net/ReadMe.md

 ### Getting support

-If you have a specific question about using DataObjects.Net you can ask [on our support forum](http://support.x-tensive.com).
+If you have a specific question about using DataObjects.Net you can ask [on our support forum](http://support.x-tensive.com) or send your question to [support@dataobjects.net](mailto:support@dataobjects.net).

+### How To Build

+Repository contains two solutions - `Orm` and `Weaver`.

+The `Orm` solution contains DataObjects.Net projects and the extensions we develop and maintain (including tests).
+The `Weaver` solution contains projects which are responsible for post-build processing of assemblies containing inheritors of `Xtensive.Orm.Persistent` class.

+Simpliest way to build binaries of both solutions is to run

+    dotnet build Build.proj

+It builds binaries and pack them to Nuget packages.
+Results of build are available in `_Build` directory.

+If packages aren't needed consider running

+    dotnet build Build.proj /t:BuildBinaries

+Version.props file declares version is building. `<DoVersion>` tag defiles version in `<Major version>.<Minor version>.<Revision>` format.
+Do not define Build number, it is defined while building. `<DoVersionSuffix>` should be defined for pre-release versions like Alphas, Betas, and RCs.

-### Contributing
+### License

-If you are intrested in congributing to this project, see [contributing](https://github.com/DataObjects-NET/dataobjects-net/blob/master/Documentation/Contributing.md).
+DataObjects.Net and its extensions published here are licensed under the [MIT](https://github.com/DataObjects-NET/dataobjects-net/blob/master/License.txt) license.